cysouw/diathesis/text/c01_introduction.md

 ## Deobjective diatheses ~~[OBJ › Ø]~~

-### *Akkusativ Wegfall* {#sec:summary-akkusativ-wegfall}
+### *Optionaler Akkusativ* {#sec:summary-optionaler-akkusativ}

-An unmarked ~~Akkusativ Wegfall~~ (full discussion in [@sec:case-accusative-drop]) is a diathesis in which an accusative object can be left out without any further change in the construction.
+An unmarked ~~Optionaler Akkusativ~~ (full discussion in [@sec:case-accusative-drop]) is a diathesis in which an accusative object can be left out without any further change in the construction.
 This is for example attested with the verb *stören* 'to disturb' [@next].
-Note that when the accusative object of a verb allows for an antipassive diathesis ([@sec:summary-akkusativ-antipassiv]), then the verb should not also be included in this *Akkusativ Wegfall* diathesis.
-Also, there is a more widespread drop of an accusative that leads to an action-oriented focus ([@sec:summary-aktionsfokus]).
-Verbs with such a diathesis should not be included here.
-There is also a highly similary ~~Akkusativ Zusatz~~ diathesis ([@sec:summary-akkusativ-zusatz]) that should be distinguished separately.
-Once all those diatheses are separated, there turn out to be relatively few verbs with pure *Akkusativ Wegfall*, mainly verbs that can be interpreted both as something you can do, as well as something you can be.
+Note that when the accusative object of a verb allows for an antipassive diathesis ([@sec:summary-akkusativ-antipassiv]), then the verb should not also be included in this *Optionaler Akkusativ* diathesis.
+Also, there is a more widespread drop of an accusative that leads to an action-oriented focus, introduced below as the *Aktionsfokus* diathesis ([@sec:summary-aktionsfokus]).
+Verbs with such a diathesis should not also be included here.
+There is also a highly similar ~~Resultatakkusativ~~ diathesis ([@sec:summary-resultatakkusativ]) that should be distinguished.
+Once all those diatheses are separated, there turn out to be relatively few verbs with *Optionaler Akkusativ*, mainly verbs that can be interpreted both as something you can do, as well as something you can be.

 ::: ex
 a.
 Du störst die Veranstaltung.
 b.
 Du störst.
 :::

-### *Dativ Wegfall* {#sec:summary-dativ-wegfall}
+### *Optionaler Dativ* {#sec:summary-optionaler-dativ}

-The unmarked ~~Dative Wegfall~~, i.e. the dropping of a dative argument without any further change in the construction, is both attested with nominative-dative verbs like *entkommen* 'to get away' [@next a], full discussion in [@sec:case-dative-drop], and with nominative-accusative-dative verbs like *erzählen* 'to tell' [@next b], full discussion in [@sec:case-dative-drop-accusative].
-Like with *Akkusativ Wegfall* ([@sec:summary-akkusativ-wegfall]), datives that allow for a dative antipassive ([@sec:summary-dativ-antipassiv]) should not also be included here.
+The unmarked ~~Optionaler Dativ~~, i.e. the dropping of a dative argument without any further change in the construction, is both attested with nominative-dative verbs like *entkommen* 'to get away' [@next a], full discussion in [@sec:case-dative-drop], and with nominative-accusative-dative verbs like *erzählen* 'to tell' [@next b], full discussion in [@sec:case-dative-drop-accusative].
+Like with *Optionaler Akkusativ* ([@sec:summary-optionaler-akkusativ]), datives that allow for a dative antipassive ([@sec:summary-dativ-antipassiv]) should not also be included here.

 ::: ex
 a.
-Er entkommt (seinem Feind).
+Er entkommt seinem Feind. \
+   Er entkommt.
 b.
+Ich erzähle dir eine Geschichte. \
-Ich erzähle (dir) eine Geschichte.
+   Ich erzähle eine Geschichte.
 :::

 ### *Aktionsfokus* {#sec:summary-aktionsfokus}